TCNOco/TcNo-Acc-Switcher/README.md

 Origin and more are coming to the TcNo Account Switcher!
 Easily handle multiple accounts with a few clicks!
 With an all-new tray, you can switch accounts directly from the tray as well!
 Tons more features to come.

+All trademarks and materials are property of their respective owners and their licensors.
+This project is not affiliated with Steam or Valve Corporation.